smartcat-labs/cassandra-diagnostics/bash-installer/README.md

 * _-C, --cassandra-diagnostics-conf-file_  - location of cassandra-diagnostics configuration (YAML) file
 * _-h, --help_                             - show help message

 All parameters except "-h, --help" are mandatory.

 When invoked with all of mandatory parameters, installer will extract itself to _**/tmp/cassandra-diagnostics-installer.XXXXXX**_ (XXXXXX is random alphanumeric string), and execute _**main.sh**_ script, which will carry on the installation.

+Here is example of command _**sudo ./cassandra-diagnostics-installer.sh -c /etc/cassandra/ -l /usr/share/cassandra/lib/ -v 3.0.12 -V 1.4.6 -C ./cassandra-diagnostics.yml**_.

 # Building self-extracting installer script